-An MP has to balance the demands of representing the people of their constituency, supporting the goals of their political party and following issues that are important to them as an individual.
-The Commissioner can only investigate a complaint about an MP's handling of an issue or problem raised by a constituent, where one of the eight Rules of Conduct might have been broken.
-The Rules of Conduct do not set out how an MP should run their office and MPs are not under an obligation to act on every matter constituents raise with them.
+The Commissioner cannot investigate a complaint about an MP’s handing of an issue or problem raised by a constituent, unless one of the eight rules of conduct may have been broken.
+The rules do not set out how an MP should run their office and MPs do not have an obligation to act on every matter constituents raise with them.
 The Commissioner has no authority to insist that an MP should respond to correspondence or follow a particular course of action on a constituent’s case.

 The Commissioner may not generally investigate complaints about the expression of an MP's views and opinions.
-The Commissioner does not have the authority to investigate complaints about an MP’s use of social media platforms unless they act in breach of the Rules of Conduct.
-You may wish to complain to the social media provider instead about the content of the MP's post.
+The Commissioner does not have the authority to investigate complaints about an MP’s use of social media platforms unless they act in breach of the rules.

 The Speaker of the House of Commons is in charge of keeping order in the Commons Chamber.
-The Commissioner has no power to investigate what an MP says during debates or how they vote.
+The Commissioner has no authority to investigate what an MP says during debates or how an MP votes.

-Ministerial conduct is regulated through the Ministerial Code, which is issued by the Prime Minister.
-The Commissioner has no authority to investigate complaints about how Government Ministers carry out their ministerial responsibilities.
+Ministerial conduct is regulated through the Ministerial Code.
+The Commissioner has no authority to investigate complaints about how government ministers carry out their ministerial responsibilities.

-The Prime Minister oversees the standards of behaviour expected of a Government Minister, and the appropriate consequences of a breach of those standards.
-There is no formal route for the public to submit allegations of breaches of that Code but you can write directly to the Prime Minister’s office if you believe there has been a breach of this code.
+The Prime Minister oversees the standards of behaviour expected of a government minister and the appropriate consequences of a breach of those standards.
+There is no formal route for the public to submit allegations of breaches of the Ministerial Code.

 If the Commissioner upholds an allegation that an MP has breached the Code of Conduct, there are two possible outcomes.